sumihiri-fernando/Mobile_Repaire_Application/README.md

 1. **Database Model Design:** Designed a suitable database schema with five tables in the MySQL workbench:`Customers`,`MobileDevices`,`Employees`,`Branch`and `Invoice`.
 2. **Database Creation:** Set up the database on AWS RDS, utilizing MySQL workbench as the database engine.
-3. **Application Development:** Developed a web-based application using Django framework to allow users to CRUD all resources.hhhhhhhhhhhhhhhhhhhhhh
+3. **Application Development:** Developed a web-based application using Django framework to allow users to CRUD all resources.
-4. **Testing:** Implemented unit tests using Django's testing framework to ensure correctness of CRUD operations against a mock database.hhhhhhhhhhhhhhhhhhhhh
+4. **Testing:** Implemented unit tests using Django's testing framework to ensure correctness of CRUD operations against a mock database.
-5. **Integration with AWS tdfffdfgtS3:** Added functionality to upload files (e.g., images of device damage) to AWS S3 and associated each file with a repair job or customer.hhhhhhhhhhhh
+5. **Integration with AWS tdfffdfgtS3:** Added functionality to upload files (e.g., images of device damage) to AWS S3 and associated each file with a repair job or customer.
 6. **Documentation:** Documented the entire process, including database structure, program functions, and code structure.

 ## Database Structure